The 33 Best Austin Restaurants (2024 Edition)

 WEBSITE | 1200 W 6th St, Austin, TX 78703

-26. Lin Asian Bar
+24. Lin Asian Bar

-Best for Dim Sum and soup dumplings
+Best for: dim sum and soup dumplings

 Ask nearly anyone in Austin where to go for the best Shanghai soup dumplings, and they’ll direct you to Lin Asian Bar.
 This Chinese restaurant specializes in Asian home cooking, so everything is hearty and comforting.
 Chef Ling has an impressive array of restaurants in her repertoire, but her inspiration ultimately draws from her grandmother’s cooking, nutrition, and organic cooking.